dairycultist/natsucraft/README.md

 >[!NOTE]
 >Beta Minecraft is very nice because of its simplicity, but it doesn't really have a lot of content, so you can't play it for very long.
 I want to add more content that leans into light-fantasy survival, without making it bloated like I feel modern Minecraft is.
+I'm not gonna make changes to the base-game loop/feel.

 # My mod